 Every year, the Summer School offers a core program on computational methods that includes: Functions in R, Scraping, Simulations, Advanced Graphics, and Text Analysis.
 In 2019, the Summer School will also offer a course on Social Network Analysis.

 The final day of the Summer School is always dedicated to a supervised Hackathon during which fellows have the opportunity to brainstorm, develop, and be mentored on a project of their choice.
-This might include a data visualisation project, simulations, writing piece of code, analysing (new) data, or building a professional website.
+This might include a data visualization project, simulations, writing a piece of code, analyzing (new) data, or building a professional website.
 See the full programme here.